 - Indexing journals and assigning Digital Object Identifiers (DOI) to make scholarship as visible as possible to research communities worldwide

-Articles are rigorously peer-reviewed.
-Aperio’s editors are distinguished experts in their fields, committed to guidelines of the Committee on Publishing Ethics (COPE), and are supported by Aperio’s feature-rich platform, which provides management, production, and design assistance.
+Articles are rigorously peer-reviewed, journals are edited by distinguished experts in their fields, committed to guidelines of the Committee on Publishing Ethics (COPE), and are supported by Aperio’s feature-rich platform, which provides management, production, and design assistance.

 The Latin verb aperio means disclose, unveil, reveal, make known.
 Aperio is currently accepting proposals for new journals, ready to unveil your research to the world.

 If you would like to start a journal or transfer one for which you are an editor or board member, please fill out a journal proposal form.
-If you’re interested in publishing other content (e.g. conference proceedings, textbooks, open educational resources), or would like to use the Ubiquity Conference Management System, please send an expression of interest.
-Send proposals and expressions of interest to firstname.lastname@example.org; Aperio will follow up proposals that are accepted with a request for additional information.
+If you’re interested in publishing other content (e.g. conference proceedings, textbooks, open educational resources), or would like to use the Ubiquity Conference Management System, send an expression of interest.
+All inquiries should go to firstname.lastname@example.org.
+Proposals that are accepted will be followed by a request for additional information.